biocore/songbird/README.md

 ###  How many variables can be passed into a formula?
 That depends on the number of samples you have -- the rule of thumb is to only have about 10% of your samples.
 So if you have 100 samples, you should not have a formula with more than 10 variables.
 This measure needs to be used with caution, since the number of categories will also impact this.
 A categorical variable with *k* categories counts as *k-1* variables, so a column with 3 categories will be represented as 2 variables in the model.
-Continuous variables will only count as 1 variable.  **Beware of overfitting, though!** You can mitigate the risk of overfitting with the `--differential-prior` parameter.
+Continuous (or numerical) variables will only count as 1 variable.  **Beware of overfitting, though!** You can mitigate the risk of overfitting by adjusting the `--differential-prior` parameter.
-For more information on `--differential-prior` and some other Songbird parameters, please see
+For more information on `--differential-prior` and other Songbird parameters, please see
 <a href="#faqs-parameters">this section of the FAQs on parameters</a>.

 ### Hey, isn't it "formulae" instead of "formulas"?